jiem/start-stop-daemon/README.md

 # start-stop-daemon

-A module to easily transform a nodejs script into a start-stop-daemon script.
+Easily transform a nodejs script into a start-stop-daemon script.

 ## Installation